Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 So once you know the store you are working with and you have the settings and other data specific to that store, you can use that information in your embedded application to start is stndard workflow.

 ## Server-side applications

+By default, all applications are registered as **client-side** so you can start working on your application's tab right away without using server side.
+If you need your app to be switched to server-side, please [contact us](/contact) and we will update your app.

 The workflow of such applications can be divided into several steps: